Erbo Graf von Kageneck

 Erbo Graf von Kageneck (2 April 1918 – 12 January 1942) was a German Luftwaffe military aviator of aristocratic descent during World War II.
 As a fighter ace, he was credited with 67 enemy aircraft shot down claimed in 329 combat missions.
 The majority of his victories were claimed over the Eastern Front, with 19 claims in the Mediterranean theatre and over the Western Front.
-He was "ace-in-a-day" once, shooting down five or more aircraft on a single day.
+He was "ace-in-a-day" once, shooting down five aircraft on a single day.

 Born in Bonn, Kageneck volunteered for military service in the Luftwaffe in 1937.
 Following flight training, he was posted to Jagdgeschwader 1 (JG 1—1st Fighter Wing).
 He fought in the Invasion of Poland and then in the Battle of France, claiming his first aerial victory on 12 May 1940.
 During the Battle of Britain, Kageneck was appointed Staffelkapitän (squadron leader) of 9.
 Staffel (9th squadron) of Jagdgeschwader 27 (JG 27—27th Fighter Wing) in September 1940.
 In 1941, his unit fought in Operation Barbarossa, the German invasion of the Soviet Union.
 Here, Kageneck was awarded the Knight's Cross of the Iron Cross on 31 July 1941 for 37 aerial victories claimed followed by the Knight's Cross of the Iron Cross with Oak Leaves on 16 October for 65 aerial victories claimed.
 His unit was then transferred to North Africa in late 1941.
 On 24 December, Kageneck was seriously wounded in combat and succumbed to his injuries on 12 January 1942 in a hopital at Naples, Italy.